Doggukkan/Cs210TermPRoject/README.md

   - I participate in CS204 the most
 ## Limitations and Future Work
 The biggest limitation was not knowing whether I was actually attending a class or just inside a building during class times.
 Consequently, I had to assume that I was attending the classes when I was inside the building at the scheduled class times.
 I do not plan on to work with this project any further I believe the daa I have has very great Limitations and the future potential is very low.
+# Problems
+There is a problem on the feature extraction of the classes that I have attended to the algoithm checks the overlap beween the imes of the classes and my location at those times and if I am inside the building in the building of the class for more than 30 minutes and I did not attend to the class It still sees as I have attended the class this happens very rarely but I have observerd in the data (I believe they are ignorably small).
+#Video
+I have the presantation video's google drive link in the txt file, you must have sabanciuniv mail to access it.